ArthurZey/arthurzey.github.io/_posts/2021-09-10-24-hour-fitness.md

 {:.no_toc}

 * Notice, overall, how I typically respond right away to their emails, but 24 Hour Fitness either ignores my emails or is severely delayed in responding.
-* On [2020-11-04 at 16:02 MDT](#2020-11-04-1602-mdt), I requested "Place a freeze on my membership, so that I can reactivate it at a later date at the same $36.74/month rate.".
+* On [2020-11-04 at 16:02 MST](#2020-11-04-1602-mst), I requested "Place a freeze on my membership, so that I can reactivate it at a later date at the same $36.74/month rate.".
-* On [2020-12-03 at 15:41 MDT](#2020-12-03-1255-mdt), I again unequivocally requested "I would like the freeze to be in effect until I choose to unfreeze.".
+* On [2020-12-03 at 15:41 MST](#2020-12-03-1255-mst), I again unequivocally requested "I would like the freeze to be in effect until I choose to unfreeze.".
-* On [2020-12-09 at 12:05 MDT](#2020-12-09-1205-mdt), my freeze request was confirmed: "We have processed your request to place a temporary freeze on your agreement .
+* On [2020-12-09 at 12:05 MST](#2020-12-09-1205-mst), my freeze request was confirmed: "We have processed your request to place a temporary freeze on your agreement .
 During the freeze period, you will not be financially responsible for your monthly dues payment and you will not have access to our facilities.
 When the requested time has expired, your agreed dues rate will adjust and automatically resume its regularly scheduled payment cycle."\\
 Given that this came after my request for "the freeze to be in effect until I choose to unfreeze", this was an implied confirmation of those terms, particularly because my request was not contradicted.
-Moreover, because [my 12:28 MDT request for clarification on the same email thread on the same day](#2020-12-09-1228-mdt) did not get a response, I had a reasonable expectation that "until I choose to unfreeze" would be honored.
+Moreover, because [my 12:28 MST request for clarification on the same email thread on the same day](#2020-12-09-1228-mst) did not get a response, I had a reasonable expectation that "until I choose to unfreeze" would be honored.
-* On [2020-12-17 at 14:25 MDT](#2020-12-17-1425-mdt), after [being advised to call their call center](#2020-12-10-1435-mdt), I told them that I was unable to get through to their call centers because they were closed "until further notice", which meant that I could not communicate with them about either membership management or website bug issues, except by email.
-It's no surprise that we went through the same ridiculous loop again between [2020-12-23](#2020-12-23-0936-mdt) and [2020-12-24](#2020-12-24-1454-mdt).
+* On [2020-12-17 at 14:25 MST](#2020-12-17-1425-mst), after [being advised to call their call center](#2020-12-10-1435-mst), I told them that I was unable to get through to their call centers because they were closed "until further notice", which meant that I could not communicate with them about either membership management or website bug issues, except by email.
+It's no surprise that we went through the same ridiculous loop again between [2020-12-23](#2020-12-23-0936-mst) and [2020-12-24](#2020-12-24-1454-mst).
 * On [2021-04-03 at 05:41 MDT](#2021-04-03-0541-mdt), I had to remind 24 Hour Fitness that my membership was supposed to be frozen.
 So when I got a confirmation on [2021-04-08 at 12:13 MDT](#2021-04-08-1213-mdt) that my membership was frozen again, but had an erroneous end date of 2021-06-01, I immediately corrected them, with an explanation of the reasons at [12:25 MDT](#2021-04-08-1225-mdt), forbidding them from charging me again.
 And after they did again on 2021-06-01 and 2021-07-01 (while I continued to email them demanding a refund and threatening escalation to my credit card company), they finally refunded me on [2021-07-08](#2021-07-08-1132-mdt), an implicit acknowledgement that they should not have charged me and that my membership was supposed to have been frozen.
 24 Hour Fitness never explicitly replied to my emails about those charges, despite my asking for a response or acknowledgement.
 * On [2021-09-09 at 14:43 MDT](#2021-09-09-1443-mdt), 24 Hour Fitness again re-froze my membership, but again with the wrong parameters, as I explained 9 minutes later at [14:52 MDT](#2021-09-09-1452-mdt), but never got a reply for.